 - TE Broc Lane – injured

-Utah State, on the other hand, will be coming into the game a lot healthier and with not much players transferring.
-Their coaching staff will be intact too.
+Utah State, on the other hand, comes into the game much healthier and with far fewer players transferring.
+Its coaching staff will be intact, too.

 How To Watch The Famous Idaho Potato Bowl

 The game will take place at the Albertsons Stadium in Boise at 12 noon local time, 11:00 AM PST.
-ESPN will be the network airing and streaming the game, with Chuckie Kempf and Darius Walker calling the game live.
+ESPN will air and stream the game, with Chuckie Kempf and Darius Walker calling the game live.

 Related: